joshuaschwab/ltmle/cran-comments.md

 * win-builder (devel and release)

 ## R CMD check results
-There were no ERRORs, WARNINGs, or NOTEs.
+There were no ERRORs or WARNINGs.
+There is one NOTE:
+  Maintainer: ‘Joshua Schwab <joshuaschwab@yahoo.com>’ (this is my correct email)

 ## Downstream dependencies
 I have run devtools::revdep_check on ltmle.
 There is 1 downstream dependency and no failures were reported.